rock-core/rock-osdeps-package_set/README.md

 ### Features

 #### Blacklisting of packages
 In order to enforce the usage of a source package in a workspace create a file autoproj/deb_blacklist.yml containing the name of the particular package.
-This will disable automatically the use of this debian package and all that depend on that package, e.g., to disable base/types and all packages that start with simulation/ create a deb_blacklist.yml with the following content:
+This will disable automatically the use of this debian package and all that depend on that package, e.g., to disable the orogen package (which is aliased by autoproj as tools/orogen), base/types and all packages that start with simulation/ create a deb_blacklist.yml with the following content:

 ```
     ---
     - base/types
+    - ^orogen$
-    - simulation/*
+    - simulation/.*
 ```

 You will be informed about the disabled packages: